copleykj/socialize-commentable/README.md

 //Post a comment that will be linked to the photo. foundPhoto.addComment("This was so much fun!");

-//Find out how many comments the photo has. foundPhoto.commentCount(); // -> 1

 //Get a cursor of comments for this photo foundPhoto.comments().forEach((comment) => {
     console.log(`${comment.user().username}: ${comment.body}`);